-Institute Diversity, Equity, and Inclusion ensures Georgia Tech recruits, develops, retains and engages a diverse team of students, faculty, and staff with a wide variety of backgrounds, perspectives, interest and talents.
+Institute Diversity, Equity, and Inclusion ensures Georgia Tech recruits, develops, retains, and engages a diverse team of students, faculty, and staff with a wide variety of backgrounds, perspectives, interests, and talents.

 Our office addresses issues of student diversity and inclusion via the Center for Student Diversity and Inclusion — which houses OMED: Educational Services, the Office of Hispanic Initiatives, and WST — for women and historically underserved and underrepresented populations.

 Faculty Co-Director: Dr. Carol Colatrella, Professor, School of Literature, Media, and Communication & Associate Dean for Graduate Studies and Faculty Development, Ivan Allen College

 Faculty Co-Director: Dr. Mary Frank Fox, ADVANCE Professor, School of Public Policy